rlucente-se-jboss/salute-demo-standalone/README.md

 This demonstrates the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) application and a timer to periodically check for application updates.
-You'll need an external USB webcam and monitor for this demonstration.
+You'll need an USB webcam and monitor for this demonstration.

 ## Install a RHEL instance
 Start with a workstation install of RHEL 9.
 Make sure this repository